On this page

 | Charge the customer | Send callbacks when the session ends or is cancelled |

-You never calculate the parking fee yourself — Autopay tells you what to charge.
-You do need to handle multiple currencies and VAT rates correctly in your system if you operate across countries.
+External payment provider never calculates the parking fee - Autopay tells what to charge.
+The external payment provider needs to handle multiple currencies and VAT rates correctly in their system if they operate across countries.

 Integration flow